Excel is one of the readily available tools available for small businesses to visualize data.

 To access a ready-made Sentiment Trend Graph, we recommend you download ChartExpo (chart add-in for Excel).

 A Progress Bar Chart is a visualization design that displays the progress made in a task or project.
 You can use the chart to monitor and prioritize your objectives, providing critical data for strategic decision-making.
+Additionally, you can create a graph from a table to visualize this progress more effectively.

 The Progress Bar in Excel uses filled bars to display how much of the planned activity or goal has been completed.
 To access a ready-made Progress Bar Chart, we recommend downloading ChartExpo (chart add-in for Excel).